jimmy-zhao-tainio/erratri/README.md

 Erratri is a small geometry project that builds 3D shapes on the integer grid (Z^3) and exports binary STL.
 The demo renders a simple solar system with a sun, eight planets, their moons, and thin tilted orbit rings.

-Note: This repository is a fully GPT-5 Codex experiment.
-All code and documentation were produced end-to-end by the agent in Codex CLI (no hands-on coding).

 ## Pure Z^3, Mesh-First

 - All vertices live on the integer lattice Z^3 (no persistent floats).